Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

 \subsection{Generation of active species}

-Thus far, it seems that the monocation, CaBH$_4^+$, is the strongest candidate for the electroactive species in this electrolyte, given its high population in the vicinity of the electrode upon charging to a sufficiently high potential difference.
-We do not explore reduction potentials in this work.
-However, as we have seen, the appearance of the monocation with close proximity to the interface, in the IDL, indicates that it is a likely candidate for an outer-sphere electron transfer process.
-With increasing potential difference, to overcome the free energy costs associated with penetration of the dense THF layer (DL) and reduced solvation, we would predict an inner-sphere reduction process.
-However, the fact remains that this poor electrolyte (only 3\% of species in solution are charged, as mentioned above) must supply the IDL with monocations in the first place, via some disproportionation mechanism from neutral species (most likely dimers), and replenish the same species while electroreduction and electrode deposition consumes them.
+Thus far, it seems that the monocation, CaBH$_4^+$, is the strongest candidate for the electroactive species in this electrolyte, given its high population in the vicinity of the electrode upon negative charging.
+The fact remains that this poor electrolyte (only 2\% of species in solution are charged, as mentioned above) must supply the DL and IDL with monocations in the first place, via some disproportionation mechanism from neutral species (most likely dimers), and replenish the same species while electroreduction and electrode deposition consumes them.
 Any barriers in this supply chain should be evident in the kinetics of the electrochemistry as an observed deposition overpotential or associated rate limitations in charging cells with this electrolyte.
+The much smaller concentration of dimers in low concentration electrolytes may be partly behind the loss of performance observed in experiments at concentrations below 0.5~M -- which exhibit lower current densities and lower Coulombic efficiencies.{~\cite{hahn2020, YangTrahey2023}}

 To shed light on the underlying processes, we approach the generation of charged species (monocations) as a two-step process, involving dimer reorganization and disproportionation.
 As we show below, the most stable or prevalent dimer species are not readily disposed to disproportionate.
 Some molecular rearrangement of borohydride anions and solvent molecules is first required.
 The subsequent disproportionation follows two major pathways, which can occur in the bulk electrolyte or at the interface, and which we have investigated both at neutral and negative biases.